openshift/runbooks/alerts/cluster-monitoring-operator/NodeFilesystemSpaceFillingUp.md

 ## Meaning

-This alert indicates that a filesystem on an OpenShift worker node (RHCOS) is running out of space and is predicted to be full within a specific timeframe:
+This alert indicates that a filesystem on an OpenShift nodes (RHCOS) is running out of space and is predicted to be full within a specific timeframe:

 - Warning: predicted to run out of space within 24 hours and current usage > 60%